diogoefl/dotfiles/README.md

 # dotfiles

-These are personal dotfiles and configurations focused on OpenBSD-current.
+These are personal dotfiles and configurations focused on OpenBSD 7.3